 "Dennis thought there wasn't enough cash to keep things going.
 So when he asked me to buy him out, I had to find some way to help.
-BarleyLife® is a great product, and it was keeping me alive.
+BarleyLife is a great product, and it was keeping me alive."

-I had a pretty substantial sum of money that I had put away over the years.
+"I had a pretty substantial sum of money I had put away over the years.
 I could make it available to get the company back on track, if that's what it would take.
 But not without Dennis Itami.
-A few days later, I got a call to set up a meeting with their attorney to take the next step in forming a partnership.
+A few days later, I got a call to set up a meeting with their attorney to take the next step in forming a partnership."

-Well, to make a long story short, I got involved big time.
+"Well, to make a long story short, I got involved big time.
 And even though we almost lost our shirts a couple of times, we're still in business today and growing as never before.
-What was dismal then is phenomenal now.
+What was dismal then is phenomenal now."

 "But when you know something is right and the people combination is right, you've got to take action.
-I knew BarleyLife® would be the fast food of the future and I was determined to do my best to make sure as many people as possible would have it available to them.
+I knew BarleyLife would be the fast food of the future and I was determined to do my best to make sure as many people as possible would have it available to them."

 “Everything we experienced has been designed for us to use to help someone else.
-She never stops reaching out or studying new possibilities for improving the quality of life.
+She never stops reaching out or studying new possibilities for improving the quality of life."

-Even though we've been in business now for over twenty-eight years, in so many ways, I feel like we're just getting started.
-So as the reports of our products and their benefits continue to spread and the quality of people's lives continue to improve, I believe, no question about it, that the best years are yet to come."
+"So as the reports of our products and their benefits continue to spread and the quality of people's lives continue to improve, I believe, no question about it, the best years for The AIM Companies are yet to come."